taneltorn/CoverHunterFolkERA/README.md

 This script evaluates your trained model by providing mAP and MR1 metrics and an optional t-SNE clustering plot (compare Fig. 3 in the CoverHunter paper).

 1. Have a pre-trained CoverHunter model's output checkpoint files available.
 You only need your best set (typically your highest-numbered one).
-If you use original CoverHunter's pre-trained model from https://drive.google.com/file/d/1rDZ9CDInpxQUvXRLv87mr-hfDfnV7Y-j/view), unzip it, and move it to a folder that you rename to, in this example, 'pretrained_model'.
+If you use original CoverHunter's pre-trained model from https://drive.google.com/file/d/1rDZ9CDInpxQUvXRLv87mr-hfDfnV7Y-j/view), unzip it, and move it to a folder that you specify in step 3 below.
 2. Run your query data through `extract_csi_features.py`.
 In the `hparams.yaml` file for the feature extraction, turn off all augmentation.
 See `data/covers80_testset/hparams.yaml` for an example configuration to treat covers80 as the query data:<br> `python3 -m tools.extract_csi_features data/covers80_testset`<br>
 The important output from that is `full.txt` and the `cqt_feat` subfolder's contents.
 3. Run the evaluation script.
 This example assumes you are using the trained model you created in `egs/covers80` and you want to use all the optional features I added in this fork:<br>